 Continuing the Hadley Court series, Celebrating Gracious Living, it’s important to discuss manners at the dinner table.
 Leslie Wood of Hadley Court asked guest contributor Lynda Quintero-Davids to share her top tips and gentle reminders for manners & etiquette at the dinner table.

-Dinner Table Manner 1: Wait for the host to invite you to the table, sit at your designed place setting, and gentleman: pill out the chair for the lady.
+Manners at the Dinner Table 1: Wait for the host to invite you to the table, sit at your designed place setting, and gentleman: pull out the chair for the lady.
 When he does, politely smile and graciously say thank you.
 Wait for everyone to be seated before you start to eat.
 Pay attention to your host as your guide.

-Dinner Table Manner 2: Disconnect from social media and be social in the moment: Under no circumstances: do not pull out your cell phone to tweet, photograph, and do no even place the phone on the table: Be in the now & focus on the moment – smile and enjoy each-others company.
+Do not pull out your cell phone to tweet, photograph, and do no even place the phone on the table.
+Be in the now & focus on the moment.
+Smile and enjoy each other’s company.

-Dinner Table Manner 3: Remember proper posture: Sit up straight, place your napkin on your lap, no elbows on the table during the meal and be sure to keep your elbows close to your body when cutting and eating.
+Manners at the Dinner Table 3: Remember proper posture: Sit up straight.
+Place your napkin on your lap.
+No elbows on the table during the meal.
+In addition, be sure to keep your elbows close to your body when cutting and eating.

-Dinner Table Manner 4: When sipping your wine, it’s best to hold the glass from the stem – this will also help to preserve the correct temperature of the wine as well as keep fingerprints to a minimum on the glass.
+Manners at the Dinner Table 4: When sipping your wine, it’s best to hold the glass from the stem.
+This will also help to preserve the correct temperature of the wine.
+In addition, this will keep fingerprints to a minimum on the glass.

-Dinner Table Manner 5: Always only use your utensils and the appropriate cutlery – If you are at a formal dinner place setting, this means there will be more than one course.
+Manners at the Dinner Table 5: Always only use your utensils and the appropriate cutlery.
+If you are at a formal dinner place setting, this means there will be more than one course.
 Start from the outside and work your way in.
 If you still need a reminder or have any doubts, observe your host.

 Encourage and teach youngsters the art of etiquette.

-Dinner Table Manner 6: Remember these four food basics we were taught as a child: 1.
+Manners at the Dinner Table 6: Remember these four food basics we were taught as a child: 1.
 Chew with your mouth closed.
 2. Don’t play with food on your plate 3.
 Eat your vegetables.
 4. Be sure also to swallow your food before you speak.

-Dinner Table Manner 7: When you need something, politely ask, “Can you please pass the …” – never reach across, especially in front of someone.
+Manners at the Dinner Table 7: When you need something, politely ask, “Can you please pass the …” Never reach across, especially in front of someone.
 Gracefully use your inside voice when speaking when at the dinner table.

-Dinner Table Manner 8: At the end of the meal, if you need to powder your nose or put on lipstick: Excuse yourself before getting up – Place your napkin next to your plate on the table when you need to leave, then stand up, and push your chair back in.
+Manners at the Dinner Table 8: At the end of the meal, if you need to powder your nose or put on lipstick: Excuse yourself before getting up.
+Place your napkin next to your plate on the table when you need to leave, then stand up, and push your chair back in.
 Never put on make-up at the dinner table.

-Dinner Table Manner 9: Show your appreciation by always saying please and thank you – even to the waiter in a restaurant or at a catered affair.
+Manners at the Dinner Table 9: Show your appreciation by always saying please and thank you.
+In addition, say thank you to the waiter in a restaurant or at a catered affair.

-Dinner Table Manner 10: Be grateful for the meal – follow up afterwards with a handwritten note of thanks.
+Manners at the Dinner Table 10: Be grateful for the meal.
+Follow up afterward with a handwritten note of thanks.

-If you were invited to a dinner party: RSVP in a timely manner, either with a phone call or promptly returning the RSVP within the invitation.
-After the dinner engagement, send a hand written gracious note of thanks to your dinner host/hostess.
+If you were invited to a dinner party: RSVP in a timely manner.
+For instance RSVP with either a phone call or promptly returning the RSVP within the invitation.
+After the dinner engagement, send a handwritten gracious note of thanks to your dinner host/hostess.

 Take the time to dress properly for the occasion you’re attending – usually noted on the invitation. (ie: casual outdoor gathering vs. a formal dinner).

-Engaging in polite conversation at dinner also includes eye contact with whom you are speaking to plus listening – Do not dominate the conversation.
+Engaging in polite conversation at dinner also includes eye contact.
+Therefore, maintain eye contact with whom you are speaking to.
+In addition, listen.
+Do not dominate the conversation.

-Here are two excellent reference guides on manners and etiquette to add to your library:
+Here are two excellent reference guides on Manners at the Dinner Table to add to your library: